PiRogueToolSuite/PiRogueToolSuite.github.io/content/docs/pirogue/version_2.x/configuration/index.md

 {{< /terminal >}}

-To get the a list of the currently configured peers, use the command:
+To get the list of the currently configured peers, use the command:
 ```shell {title="List the Wireguard peers"}
 pirogue-admin-client vpn list-peers
 ```